 - Make at least one electronic transaction per month, such as an automatic payment to the electric company.

 If you meet these requirements, you may still find some credit unions and community banks where you can currently earn interest rates of up to about 5% on at least a portion of the money in your account.
-At some banks, you can earn this high interest rate on amounts up to $10,000; at others, it’s $100,000.
+At some banks, you can earn this high interest rate on amounts up to $10,000; at others, it’s $25,000.
 Any money above that cap earns a smaller return.
 And if you fail to meet the account requirements in any given month, that also triggers the lower interest rate.
 These rates most likely are offered only to individuals who reside in the local market area of the bank or credit union (credit unions require you to join as a member, so be sure to check if you meet the specific membership requirements of the credit union you are interested in).

 How can these banks offer high interest rates on checking accounts?
 According to the July 2010 issue of Consumer Reports Money Adviser: